f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 \nu \geq S(\hat{n})-S(n) \geq \hat{n} > n \Rightarrow \nu \notin \[0,n\]$.
 This is a contradiction against the assumption.

-This means results in the functions being equal. $\square$
+This results in the functions being equal. $\square$

 #### Formula to calculate d(m) explicitly